Wellingborough Circular walk

 - Go through a kissing gate in 10 metres, with the marina berths to your right, then on to a long steel footbridge in 140 metres, crossing a channel which provides boat access to the marina.
 Return to terra firma in 60 metres and go through another kissing gate in 20 metres.
 Go through a wooden kissing gate in 180 metres as the river turns to the right.
 In 200 metres follow the river back to the left and go through another wooden gate in 50 metres.
 The quarry area is now fenced off on your right; for the main walk, your onward route is visible alongside a hedge to the right of the river, marked by a line of posts (actually warning notices), but you need to cross four footbridges to get there.
+You may spot rubber tubes on the ground around here, used to divert water from the gravel pits to the river.
 Cross the first bridge in 200 metres (there is a gate on the bridge, presumably to keep the sheep out) and continue with the Nene now on your right.
 The river divides in 250 metres, with your onward route clearly visible on the far bank.
 In 80 metres go through a wooden gate by a field gate.
 In 80 metres the river divides again, so you have three branches to cross.

 - In 100 metres you reach a guillotine lock and footbridge at Whiston Lock, marked as a ‘weak bridge’ (GR847617).
 Note that the Nene Way continues along the South bank to Cogenhoe Mill (then takes a long road diversion in to Cogenhoe – pronounced Cook-no).
 The directions which follow (for the long walk) cross the river at Whiston Lock, which is a more direct route (as your onward way is to the North) and offer pleasant views not only of the river but also of the lakes to your right.
 Cross the river and continue over a second footbridge in 50 metres.